erin-noe-payne/nject/README.md

 Clears the resolved value for the provided key from the cache and emits the `destroy` event on the context of the factory function.
 If no key is provided, invokes destroy for all registered keys.

+Think of this as the inverse of `resolve`.
+When a dependency is destroyed, any other resolved value that depended on it is also destroyed.
+This cascades, so that anything that had the provided key on its resolution path will be destroyed.

  - [**key**] *String* Registered dependency key.

 ## Events